 Under every work experience you add, you should include between three and eight bullet points.
 As you can see from our venture capital analyst resume sample, the candidate added three or fewer bullet points to every work experience entry to keep his resume to one page in length.
 Make sure you include enough bullet points to provide employers with ample information about your role in every position, but be careful not to include too much information to the point where you inundate the reader.

-The qualifications section of your resume gives potential employers information about your key skills and abilities, so you should choose the qualifications you include carefully.
+The qualifications section of your resume template gives potential employers information about your key skills and abilities, so you should choose the qualifications you include carefully.
 Plan on listing a mix of soft skills, such as organization or customer service, and technical skills, such as revenue forecasting or critical analysis, to show employers you are a balanced candidate.

 Add one bullet point to this section for every qualification.
 Each entry should also start with an action verb to fully illustrate your capabilities.